Mikaelemmmm/go-zero-looklook/README.md

+#### The old rule is to give a star before you see it.
+Ha ~ ~, if the star is caught, you have to spank, ha ha

-Because everyone is saying that there is no complete project example of go zero at present, I may have contacted go zero earlier.
+I may have contacted go zero earlier.
 I have been using go zero since about 1000star.
 Later, I became familiar with the go zero author through wechat.
 The go zero author was very enthusiastic and patient to help me answer many questions.
 I also want to actively help go zero promote the community, Basically, I answered the relevant questions in the community group, because in this process, I found that many people felt that go zero did not have a complete project example.
 As a member of the community who wanted to promote the community, I made an available version open source.
 The main technology stack includes the following：

 - k8s